 Vice President, MMA Production

-In November 2018, Glenn Jacobs was named vice president, MMA production.
-Jacobs oversees UFC and PFL content across all content platforms at ESPN.
-He also oversees UFC and PFL studio content across ESPN shows and ESPN+.
-Involved in ESPN’s UFC coverage for several years, Jacobs most recently launched “Ariel & the Bad Guy” on ESPN+ in June 2018.
+In November 2018, Glenn Jacobs was named vice president production, MMA.
+Jacobs oversees UFC, PFL and all MMA across all content platforms at ESPN.
+Involved in ESPN’s UFC coverage for several years, Jacobs most recently launched “DC & RC” across social platforms and “The Chael Sonnen Show with Jorge Sedano” on ESPN+ in July 2021.

 Prior to this role, Jacobs was senior coordinating producer for SportsCenter Digital, New and Next-Generation Content.
 He most recently helped to launch SportsCenter on Snapchat and Always Late with Katie Nolan.